 - Cardiac arrhythmia

-Seizures, strokes, and coma can accompany cocaine overdose.
-According to the findings of the study, conducted by Sean Treadwell and Tom Robinson, cocaine can lead to strokes and coma or sudden death even in persons with no cardiovascular risk factors.
-This is because cocaine constricts blood vessels and may lead to the formation of life-threatening clots.
+Seizures, strokes, and coma can accompany coke overdose.
+According to the findings of the study, conducted by Sean Treadwell and Tom Robinson, cocaine side effects can lead to strokes and coma or sudden death even in persons with no cardiovascular risk factors.
+This is because coke constricts blood vessels and may lead to the formation of life-threatening clots.

-Cocaine consumption can cause permanent damages to the health such as:
+Prolonged coke consumption can cause severe damage to health, such as: